The Professional Negligence Law Review: Switzerland

 If the agent is in default with the performance of his or her duties, the principal has the right to assert a claim cumulatively for performance and damages resulting from the delay.

 In addition to his or her claim for performance and damages, the principal can assert his or her right pursuant to Article 400 CO to require the agent to report to the principal.
 The principal can also demand that the agent return everything he or she has received from the principal or from third parties in the context of the performance of his or her duties.
-The agent is required to surrender not only valuables, but also documents and other data carriers.22
+The agent is required to surrender not only valuables, but also documents and other data carriers.23

 According to the jurisprudence of the Swiss Federal Supreme Court, damage is defined as an involuntary reduction of net assets.
-Damage can, therefore, be a reduction of assets as such or an increase of liabilities.
+Damage can, therefore, be a reduction of assets as such or an increase in liabilities.
 Damage can also include a loss of profits.
-The Swiss Federal Supreme Court applies the general formula that damages can be calculated by comparing the current financial situation with the financial situation as it would have been without the breach of duties.24 There are two manners in which the hypothetical value of the net assets can be determined.
+The Swiss Federal Supreme Court applies the general formula that damages can be calculated by comparing the current financial situation with the financial situation as it would have been without the breach of duties.25 There are two manners in which the hypothetical value of the net assets can be determined.
 The first method is to compare the current net asset value with the net asset value that would have resulted if the agent had properly performed his or her duties under the contract.
-The alternative is a comparison between the current net asset value and the hypothetical net asset value in the event that the contract had not been concluded at all.
+The alternative is a comparison between the current net asset value and the hypothetical net asset value if the contract had not been concluded at all.

-The general rule for determining damages in the case of agency agreements is the former method (comparison between current net asset value and net asset value in the case of proper performance).25 This can pose difficulties in determining the hypothetical net asset value resulting from correct performance.26 The second method can be applied if the professional service provider should, under normal circumstances, have known that it would not be possible to fulfil the contract correctly.
+The general rule for determining damages in the case of agency agreements is the former method (comparison between current net asset value and net asset value in the case of proper performance).26 This can pose difficulties in determining the hypothetical net asset value resulting from correct performance.27 The second method can be applied if the professional service provider should, under normal circumstances, have known that it would not be possible to fulfil the contract correctly.
 If the service provider in this case did not make the principal aware of this when accepting the mandate, the principal has the right to be made whole again.

 Article 8 of the fundamental introductory provisions of the Swiss Civil Code provides that, in the absence of a statutory provision to the contrary, the party asserting a right has the onus of proving the factual basis of its claim.
-The claimant is also required to substantiate the factual basis of his or her claim and to submit evidence in support of his or her statements of facts.27 The principal asserting claims for damages against the service provider is, therefore, required to substantiate and prove (1) the violation of duties, (2) the amount of damages and (3) the causal connection between the violation of duties and the damages incurred.28 On the other hand, the agent can refute the claim by asserting and proving facts that create doubt in the judge's mind.29
+The claimant is also required to substantiate the factual basis of his or her claim and to submit evidence in support of his or her statements of facts.28 The principal asserting claims for damages against the service provider is, therefore, required to substantiate and prove (1) the violation of duties, (2) the amount of damages and (3) the causal connection between the violation of duties and the damages incurred.29 On the other hand, the agent can refute the claim by asserting and proving facts that create doubt in the judge's mind.30

 The basis of the relationship between a lawyer and his or her client is an agency agreement.
 The principal duty of the lawyer in accordance with Article 394 Paragraph 1 CO is to fulfil the duties provided for in his or her contract with the client.
 This must be understood in a very broad sense.
-In general, the client primarily requires advice in order to determine what legal options are available.
+In general, the client primarily requires advice to determine what legal options are available.
 Although this practice is slowly changing, Swiss lawyers do not as a rule define their task in a detailed engagement letter.
 In general, the mandate agreement simply identifies the counterparty and defines the task of the lawyer in very short terms (for example, 'claims in tort' or 'claims out of professional negligence').

 However, in complex cases requiring specialist knowledge, the lawyer is required to inform the potential client and refuse to accept the mandate if he or she does not have this specialist knowledge.
 A general practitioner can, therefore, be held liable if he or she accepts a mandate that requires knowledge of an area of law with which he or she has no or little experience and this results in damage to the principal.